jsallan/trinidox/README.md

 | [bearing holder](https://github.com/jsallan/trinidox/blob/main/stl/tball_bearing_holder%20v14.stl) | No | 3 |
 | [blackpill holder](https://github.com/jsallan/trinidox/blob/main/stl/blackpill_tray.stl) | No | 2 |
 | [plate](https://github.com/jsallan/trinidox/blob/main/stl/plate.stl) | 1-yes and 1-no  | 2 |

+If you want to build a 5x6 variant, the print list is essentially the same, but use the plate, left case and right case in [this](https://github.com/jsallan/trinidox/blob/main/stl/5x6) folder.

 ## Part List
 ### Required